 The various test drives of the product may work well.
 For example, to demonstrate the quality of the product, once, a manufacturer of orthopedic mattresses recorded a video, how a car and a tractor pass over his mattresses and pillows.
 Thus, he demonstrated that the goods are resistant to high pressure, and, if you sleep with an elephant, then, the mattress will generally survive.

 For a furniture store, there can be a test drive like this.
 For example, customers, when ordering a sofa, can not determine the appropriate fabric.
 Here, the reasons could be the following: so that the cat does not scratch so that it does not absorb moisture, so that the dirt disappears itself, and so on.
 Take pieces of cloth and do all this work, involve a cat as a participant (he will like it), and get a great test drive for the video to place it on the product page of your store.

 Trap # 3: Virtual fitting rooms via AR and VR

 One more exciting tactic to grab customer attention online on the product page is Augmented and Virtual reality.
 It could be a virtual fitting room with the ability to try on clothes for your full-height photo, or, for example, some kind of virtual dummy, whose body parameters can be customized for your own and putting virtual clothes already on it.
 Such a method can be implemented with the help of Augmented and Virtual Reality (with the possibility of fitting with VR glasses), regarding how profitable investments will be in such a development.

 Trap # 4: Customizable product via an online designer

-The product online designer can be a kind of interactive game for the buyer – you can combine clothes from the store according to your taste and visualize it in no time.
+The product online designer can be a kind of interactive game for the buyer – you can combine clothes from the store according to your taste and visualize them in no time.
 For example, you can even run a kind of DIY game for forming your look.
 These looks can be saved as favorites in the personal profile.
-The approach can significantly increase the cross sales.
+The approach can significantly increase cross-sales.

 Trap # 5: Product availability check in the stock